rks5920/SprgHackPSU2025/README.md

 On the webpage:
 1. To edit a button, press the button.
 The placeholder for the text will change to `Changing {button number}`
 2. Type in the string you want and press Enter.
 The string will be stored.

+## Keypad Setup

+1. Flash bone_keypad.ino to an ESP32 with the 12-key keypad